 This was my first time working as a Technician and I loved it.
 Looking back four years later it is kind of humorous to think of how I struggled with something that seems so simple and easy to me now, but you have to start somewhere and what better place than starting at the beginning.

-wizard of oz when i was in 3rd grade.
+It was actually my high schools production of wizard of oz when i was in 3rd grade.
 I creeped into the booth during intermission saw the light board and sound board and asked a ton of questions before my teacher found out where i was and ushered me back to my seat.

 My dad was one of the two men who could "run" the sound board at my church.
 I would sit in the booth with him often, watching.
 When I was in middle school, I started doing sound for Vacation Bible School, since I was the only one there who knew anything about it.
 From there, I started occasionally doing sound on Sunday nights.
 Even then, I knew where everything was in the church, so I was called on to set up lights for special events.
 These lights included floodlight holders on blocks of wood, 2 pinspots, and a wooden box with 4 wall dimmer switches and 4 duplex outlets.
 To make a long story short, I enjoyed "playing" with this stuff and feeling important, but never really thought anything more of it.
 I also started designing the sets for Vacation Bible School around this time.